-- Lack of exercise - lymphatic fluid needs muscle power to push it round the body
+- Lack of exercise or physical activity - lymphatic fluid needs muscle power to help push it round the body

 - Pollutants – environmental and dietary

 The lymphatic system influences all every parts of the body because no matter what the purpose of each cell, they all still need cleaning and nourishing.

 An efficient lymphatic system is important in immunity, inflammation, and healing in general.
 Lymphatic drainage is one of the ways in achieving that efficiency.

 - Skin care: For a much clearer complexion and to lessen the appearance of wrinkles and fine lines in facial tissue, as well as to reduce the puffiness around the eyes.
 The appearance of new scars can be minimized and old scar tissues can be reduced.
 It is commonly used before and after a cosmetic surgery.

 - Detox: At the end of winter, or after a stressful period, the body will greatly benefit from lymphatic drainage, to reduce the sluggishness brought on by starchy, high fat foods and little exercise.

 - Headache: Most headaches such as sinusitis have a component of congestion that responds well to lymphatic drainage.
 Once tissue gets decongested, blocked fluid and blood flow improve, reducing discomfort and pain.

 - Promote healing: After an injury or a surgery, the tissue may be sore and swollen.
 Lymphatic drainage is a gentle treatment that will help in draining the tissue, reducing inflammation, and helping improve healing.